Mac Cuan

-Ronald "Mac" Cuan is a Filipino professional basketball coach and former collegiate player who is currently an assistant coach for the Iloilo United Royals in the MPBL.
+Ronald "Mac" Cuan is a Filipino professional basketball coach and former collegiate player who is formerly an assistant coach for the Iloilo United Royals in the MPBL.

 Playing

 A former De La Salle Green Archer, he drafted and played for Sta.
 Lucia Realtors for two seasons.

 Coaching

 Early career

 He served as an assistant coach for his alma mater La Salle specializing on video coordinator, and for San Miguel Beermen in the ABL.

 PBA

 Cuan was the lead assistant of the GlobalPort Batang Pier in 2014 to 2016.

 Alab Pilipinas

 Cuan became the head coach of Alab Pilipinas for its founding season in 2016.
 He was later demoted and replaced by Jimmy Alapag.

 MPBL

 Cuan served as head coach for the sole season of Mandaluyong El Tigre, but replaced in mid-season.
 He was later hired by Imus Bandera to be their head coach but was replaced early.

-He serves as an assistant coach for the Iloilo United Royals.
+He served as an assistant coach for the Iloilo United Royals.